Push Provisioning to Apple Pay

 Provisioning a card in Apple Pay requires your app to trigger the provisioning flow.

-With Weavr Provisioning SDK, this process is simplified to:
+With Weavr Provisioning SDK, this process is simplified to 3 steps:

 - Initialise the SDK